flowground/otrs-connector/README.md

     ticket-search | /Tickets | POST
     ticket-update | /Tickets/:TicketID | PATCH
 ![Configure api endpoints](readme/images/endpoints.PNG "Configure api endpoints")

-12. On the same page configure "Maximum message length", give it a large number, minimum would be 1000
+12. On the same page configure "Maximum message length", give it a large number, for example 10000 for 10KB, larger if you expect attachments
 13. "Save and finish" the configuration
 14. "Save and finish" the webservice